JuneXia/JuneXia.github.io/source/_posts/dl/【Paper笔记 Backbone】MobileNetv2.md

 **Abstract**
 &emsp; In this paper we describe a new mobile architecture, MobileNetV2, that improves the state of the art performance of mobile models on multiple tasks and benchmarks as well as across a spectrum of different model sizes.
 We also describe efficient ways of applying these mobile models to object detection in a novel framework we call SSDLite.
 Additionally, we demonstrate how to build mobile semantic segmentation models through a reduced form of DeepLabv3 which we call Mobile DeepLabv3.
-&emsp; is based on an **inverted residual structure** where the shortcut connections are between the thin bottleneck layers.
+&emsp; is based on an **inverted residual structure**(倒残差结构) where the shortcut connections are between the thin bottleneck layers.
 The intermediate expansion layer uses lightweight depthwise convolutions to filter features as a source of non-linearity.
 Additionally, we find that it is important to remove non-linearities in the narrow layers in order to maintain representational power.
 We demonstrate that this improves performance and provide an intuition that led to this design.
 &emsp; Finally, our approach allows decoupling(decouple去耦合;使分离) of the input/output domains from the expressiveness(n. 善于表现;表情丰富;表现) of the transformation, which provides a convenient framework for further analysis.
 We measure our performance on ImageNet [1] classification, COCO object detection [2], VOC image segmentation [3].
 We evaluate the trade-offs between accuracy, and number of operations measured by multiply-adds (MAdd), as well as actual latency, and the number of parameters.

 # Introduction